AkhilVUKK/Emergency-Healthcare-Management/README.md

 # Emergency Patient Monitoring System

-An app used to monitor patients
+An Web-based application used to monitor patients.

 ## Screenshots